 The Amazon Kindle Voyage is a device that's a victim of its own success.
 While sales of traditional print books were steadily eroded by a growing taste for digital ereaders, the ereader itself is now being usurped by the influx of reading apps on smartphones and tablets.

 So what does Amazon do?
-Make a super cheap model that allows reading to be more accessible than ever?
-No, it goes the other way, making a premium model that brings the best of its reading technology in one place.
+Make a super-cheap model that allows reading to be more accessible than ever?
+No: it goes the other way, making a premium model to offer a superior reading experience than its new competitors.

 The Kindle Voyage is more compact, sharper and essentially just a step up from any ereader the brand has made since the inception of the technology a few years ago.
 A flush display makes the device easier to keep clean and carry around, the screen's resolution is the highest it has ever been, and it even comes with an ace origami-style case (at additional cost).

 But then again, there's the price: it launched at £169 in the UK, $219 in the US and, well, it's not available in Australia (but should be about AU$250).
 In the US it is now down to $199 from some retailers.

 - Check out how the Kindle Voyage compares to the other best Kindles

 That's about 50% more at least than the next-best device from rivals, and a lot more than the Kindle Paperwhite, which brings, arguably, a lot of the same features.

 So what's the big deal?
 Is this the 'big present' you should be putting on your Christmas list because you love reading so much?
 Or should you spend a little less and get a similar experience?